abdalmoniem/Caffeinate/README.md

 # Caffeinate
-Caffeinate is an App that helps android developers Keep their phone's Screen On while developing
+Caffeinate is an App that helps android developers Keep their phone's screen On while developing